amsound/pihub-remote-nrf/README.md

 Backend note:

 * **Audio Pro / LinkPlay / WiiM**: watch flow includes an explicit speaker source change to HDMI
-* **Samsung SmartThings soundbar**: SmartThings does not expose an equivalent explicit source-select primitive for this use, so PiHub may intentionally skip that speaker step on this backend
+* **Samsung soundbar local**: there is no explicit local source-select primitive exposed through this backend; PiHub may intentionally skip that speaker step and rely on TV/CEC handover instead

 ### `listen`
 * if TV was on at start, request BLE return home macro